CodeToCommunicate/CoCoLessons/coco_1_jupyter_and_shell.md

 # Project Jupyter and the shell

-In this lesson, we'll set up an environment for scientific coding that you can use in CoCo and beyond.

 In this lesson,
 we'll learn about Project Jupyter and the tools it provides for scientific coding.
 We'll also learn how to use one old but very efficient tool,